-3.2.5 The discussion icon \square
+3.2.5 The discussion icon

-The discussion icon \square is located to the right of the notes icon.
+The discussion icon is located to the right of the notes icon.

-As part of its audit management function, the software has the discussion icon to include notes to client staff.
+As part of the audit management function, the data analytics software has the discussion icon to include notes to/from client staff.
 It is used by clicking on the icon and adding text.
-The icon will then change colour to red, ie, 📮 .
+The icon will then change colour to red: ie.

-Again, in the Audit and Assurance exam, anything you input into the discussion box is not part of your script and will not be marked, so this icon also should not be used by you to enter or store text.
-You should not therefore use this icon.
+Again, in the Corporate Reporting exam, anything you input into the discussion box is not part of your script and will not be marked, so this icon should not be used by you to enter or store text.
+You should not therefore add any text using this icon.